Analytical engine: Instruction set

 where the CB is the conditional branch instruction or "combination card" used to make the control flow jump, in this case backward by 11 cards.

 Influence

 Predicted influence

-Babbage understood that the existence of an automatic computer would kindle interest in the field now known as algorithmic efficiency, writing in his Passages from the Life of a Philosopher, "As soon as an Analytical Engine exists, it will necessarily guide the future course of the science.
+Babbage understood that the existence of an automatic computer would kindle interest in the field now known as algorithmic efficiency, writing in his Passages from the Life of a Philosopher, "As soon as an analytical engine exists, it will necessarily guide the future course of the science.
 Whenever any result is sought by its aid, the question will then arise—By what course of calculation can these results be arrived at by the machine in the shortest time?"

 Computer science

-From 1872 Henry continued diligently with his father's work and then intermittently in retirement in 1875.
+From 1872, Henry continued diligently with his father's work and then intermittently in retirement in 1875.
+In 1902 Alexander Rechnitzer relied on mechanical engines from clocks and music boxes to automate multiplication and division using rigid sequences and nested loops.
+The calculation of the square root was later automated by the Friden Calculating Machine Company.